2022 Annual Federal Tax Refresher Course

 - Individuals who passed the Registered Tax Return Preparer (RTRP) test administered by the IRS between November 2011 and January 2013

-- Individuals who have passed Part 1 of the Special Enrollment Exam (SEE) within the past two years (as of date of upcoming filing season).
+- Individuals who have passed Part 1 of the Special Enrollment Exam (SEE) within the past two years (as of the date of the upcoming filing season)

 - VITA volunteers: Quality reviewers and instructors with active PTINs